-1.2 This application is for a change of use from dwelling apartment to 7-bed HMO including, with 1 roof light to the front and 1 roof light to rear.
-The site is in Wallsend town centre with very good links to public transport, refuse will be stored on site and cycle parking is proposed.
+1.2 This application is for a change of use from 1 apartment to 1 HMO comprising of 8 bedrooms, including loft conversion.
+The site is on the fringe of Wallsend town centre with very good links to public transport, however end users will not be entitled to parking permits in this area and the onus will be on the developer to convey this information to those end users.
+Refuse will be stored on site and cycle parking is proposed.
 Approval is recommended.

-1.3 Recommendation - Approval
+- 1.3 Recommendation Approval - 1.4 Informatives:

-1.4 Informatives: